 We leveraged Camera Path Animator and Simple LOD in our latest promo video!

 Our newest promo video is out, featuring DAZ3D characters EmotiGuy and Dragon.
 This video demonstrates real-time lip-synchronization using SALSA technology.
 It also fully leverages the RandomEyes asset (included with SALSA) for eye-movement, blink, and custom expression triggers.
 All lip-sync is completely controlled by SALSA, in real-time, simply by swapping audio clips for each model in a dialogue style.
-As mentioned, we used DAZ3D models in the promo along with our DAZ3D workflow script.
-The whole process is super easy to setup and achieves great results.

 In addition to SALSA with RandomEyes, we leveraged two excellent, unaffiliated assets, Camera Path Animator by Jasper Stocker and Simple LOD by Orbcreation.
 We decided to give some light review commentary around our experience with them.